 Medical professionals must order and review tests when a patient has an abnormal mammogram, a dominant breast mass, skin dimpling, asymmetric thickening, or breast pain.
 Failing to do this is an act of negligence.
 If you showed any of these symptoms and didn't receive a proper cancer diagnosis, it's time to research your legal options.

 If you've suffered serious harm because your breast cancer wasn't diagnosed in a time, you can get financial compensation for your medical bills, lost income and pain and suffering by filing a claim against the responsible medical professionals.
 In these cases, you must show that the at-fault medical professionals failed to provide you a reasonable level of care, and that you suffered losses because of that failure or negligence.

 The skilled Atlanta failure to diagnose cancer lawyers at the Grant Law Office will work hard to prove your case.
 We work with medical experts who will help bolster your case and hold the negligent people accountable.
-If you've suffered because of breast cancer misdiagnosis, please contact our office at (866) 249-5513 or (404) 995-3955 to schedule a free consultation and comprehensive case evaluation.
+If you've suffered because of breast cancer misdiagnosis, please contact our office at (404) 995-3955 to schedule a free consultation and comprehensive case evaluation.

 - Dispelling Breast Cancer Myths

 - Breast Cancer - Patient Version - National Cancer Institute